Coppell Classic Swing

 General Musings

 Debate rounds, and subsequently debate tournaments, are extensions of the classroom.
-While we all learn from each other, my role is a critic of argument (if I had to pigeonhole myself with a paradigmatic label as a judge).
-I will evaluate your performance in as objective a method as possible.
+While we all learn from each other, my role is a critic of argument (if I had to pigeonhole myself with a paradigmatic label as a judge) I will evaluate your performance in as objective a method as possible.
 Unlike many adjudicators claim to be, I am not a blank slate.
-I will intervene if I see behaviors or practices that create a bad, unfair, or hostile environment for the extension of the classroom that is the debate round.
+I will intervene if I see behaviors or practices that create a bad, unfair, or hostile environment for the extension of the classroom, which is the debate round.
 I WILL do my best to objectively evaluate your arguments, but the idea that my social location is not a relevant consideration of how I view/decode (even hear) arguments is not true (nor true for anyone.)

-I have coached multiple National and/or State Champions in Policy Debate, Lincoln Douglas Debate, and World Schools Debate (in addition to interpretation/speech events).
-I still actively coach and I am involved in the strategy and argument creation of my students who compete for my school.
+I have coached multiple National and/or State Champions in Policy Debate, Lincoln Douglas Debate, and World Schools Debate (in addition to interpretation/speech events.)
+I am still actively coaching and I am involved in the strategy and argument creation of my students who compete for my school.
 Given the demands on my time, I do not cut as many cards as I once did for Policy and Lincoln Douglas.
 That said, I am more than aware of the arguments and positions being run in both of these formats week in and week out.

 General thoughts on how I decide debates:

-1 – Debate is a communication activity – I will flow what you say in speeches as opposed to flowing off of the speech documents (for the events that share documents).
+1 –Debate is a communication activity– I will flow what you say in speeches as opposed to flowing off of the speech documents (for the events that share documents).
 If I need to read cards to resolve an issue, I will do so but until ethos and pathos (re)gain status as equal partners with logos in the persuasion triangle, we will continue to have debates decided only on what is “in the speech doc.”
-Speech > speech doc.

-2 – Be mindful of your “maximum rate of efficiency” – aka, you may be trying to go faster than you are capable of speaking in a comprehensible way.
+2 –Be mindful of your “maximum rate of efficiency”– aka, you may be trying to go faster than you are capable of speaking in a comprehensible way.
 The rate of speed Is not a problem in many contemporary debates, the lack of clarity is an increasing concern.
 Unstructured paragraphs that are slurred together do not allow the pen time necessary to write things down in the detail you think they might.
 Style and substance are fundamentally inseparable.
 This does NOT mean you have to be slow; it does mean you need to be clear.

-3 – Evidence is important - In my opinion debates/comparisons about the qualifications of authors on competing issues and warrants (particularly empirical ones), are important.
+3 –Evidence is important- In my opinion debates/comparisons about the qualifications of authors on competing issues and warrants (particularly empirical ones), are important.
 Do you this and not only will your points improve, but I am also likely to prefer your argument if the comparisons are done well.

-5 – Disclosure is good (on balance) – I feel that debaters/teams should disclose on the wiki.
+5 –Disclosure is good (on balance)– I feel that debaters/teams should disclose on the wiki.
 I have been an advocate of disclosure for decades.
 I am NOT interested in “got you” games regarding disclosure.
 If a team/school is against disclosure, defend that pedagogical practice in the debate.
 Either follow basic tenets of community norms related to disclosure (affirmative arguments, negative positions read, etc.) after they have been read in a debate.
 While I do think things like full source and/or round reports are good educational practices, I am not interested in hearing debates about those issues.
 ADA issues: If a student needs to have materials formatted in a matter to address issues of accessibility based on documented learning differences, that request should be made promptly to allow reformatting of that material.
 Preferably, adults from one school should contact the adult representatives of the other schools to deal with school-sanctioned accountability.

-6 – Zero risk is a possibility – There is a possibility of zero risks of an advantage or a disadvantage.
+6 –Zero risk is a possibility– There is a possibility of zero risks of an advantage or a disadvantage.

-7 – My role as a judge - I will do my best to judge the debate that occurred versus the debate that I wish had happened.
+7 –My role as a judge- I will do my best to judge the debate that occurred versus the debate that I wish had happened.
 I see too many judges making decisions based on evaluating and comparing evidence after the debate that was not done by the students.

-8 – Debate the case – It is a forgotten art.
+8 –Debate the case– It is a forgotten art.
 Your points will increase, and it expands the options for you to win the debate in the final negative rebuttal.

-9 – Good “judge instructions” will make my job easier – While I am happy to make my judgments and comparisons between competing claims, I feel that students making those comparisons, laying out the order of operations, articulating “even/if” considerations, telling me how to weigh and then CHOOSING in the final rebuttals, will serve debaters well (and reduce frustrations on both our parts0.
+9 –Good “judge instructions” will make my job easier– While I am happy to make my judgments and comparisons between competing claims, I feel that students making those comparisons, laying out the order of operations, articulating “even/if” considerations, telling me how to weigh and then CHOOSING in the final rebuttals, will serve debaters well (and reduce frustrations on both our parts0.

-10 – Cross-examination matters – Plan and ask solid questions.
+10 –Cross-examination matters– Plan and ask solid questions.
 Good cross-examinations will be rewarded.

-11 - Flowing is a prerequisite to good debating (and judging) - You should flow.
+11 -Flowing is a prerequisite to good debating (and judging)- You should flow.
 I will be flowing your speech not from the doc, but your actual speech..

 Policy Debate